Category: Blog

 5. Demonstrated ability to use initiative and solve problems within own area of responsibility

-7. Be adept, or be able to quickly become adept in, a range of office software programs including Microsoft Office 365 Suite, project management software, and accounting software
+7. Be adept, or be able to quickly become adept in, a range of office software programs including Microsoft Office 365 Suite, relational databases such as MS Dynamics, and project management software

 Desirable

-4. Ability to develop and maintain productive relationships with diverse internal and external stakeholders, and navigate difficult conversations when required
+3. Ability to develop and maintain productive relationships with diverse internal and external stakeholders, and navigate difficult conversations when required

 To apply for the position